RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### DTD_threshold

-    - What cut-off/threshold to use for expanding the DTD virtual edges.
+    - Applicable only when the 'infores:arax-drug-treats-disease' KP is used.
+Defines what cut-off/threshold to use for expanding the DTD virtual edges.

     - Acceptable input types: float.